 A beautiful hidden place that was recommended by our bookings team.
 It makes for amazing photos.

 Stopping at the Pandora Inn for a pint and a bite to eat on route.
-There's not many places that offer the location, the adventure, the water, the food, the experience...need we go on?
-It's worth it.
+Food and frolics?
+Need we say more...

 47. Climb Carn Brea and watch the sunset on the longest day of the year